XTQA: Span-Level Explanations of the Textbook Question Answering: Experiments

 \subsection{Implementation Details}

-In \emph{Question/Answer Representation}, we use BERT \citep{devlin2019bert} to obtain $768$-dimensional word embeddings and uni-directional one-layer GRUs with $d_1=1024$ hidden units to encode questions and candidate answers.
-The shared MLPs (FC($1024$)-Dropout($0.2$)-FC($1$)) are used to learn attention coefficients.
-In \emph{Evidence Span Generation}, the pylucene\footnote{https://lucene.apache.org/pylucene/} is used to conduct paragraphs indexing and searching.
-The maximum number of paragraphs $M$, the maximum number of sentences within each paragraph $L$, the maximum length of each sentence $O$ and the maximum number of evidence span $K$ are set to $1/1, 5/15, 20/15$ and $1/1$ for non-diagram/diagram question answering respectively. we set the maximum widths of candidate evidence spans to $2$.
-In \emph{Diagram Representation}, we resize the diagrams to $224$ owing to the different sizes of them in the TQA dataset.
-To obtain $d_2=2048$-dimensional diagram representations, we first train the SimCLR\footnote{We open this code on https://github.com/keep-smile-001/SimCLR-TQA-master} \citep{chen2020simple} on the diagrams within TQA dataset with default hyper-parameters, and then fine-tune the pre-trained model by the task-specific supervision (TQA).
-In \emph{Answer Prediction}, the MLPc (FC($2048$)-ReLU-Dropout($0.2$)-FC($1$)) is used to obtain the candidate answer scores.
+In \emph{Question/Answer Representing}, we use BERT \citep{devlin2019bert} to obtain $768$-dimensional word embeddings and apply uni-directional one-layer $\mathrm{GRUs}$ with $r_1=1024$ hidden units to encode questions and candidate answers.
+The shared $\mathrm{MLPs}$ (FC($1024$)-Dropout($0.2$)-FC($1$)) is used to learn attention coefficients.
+In \emph{Explanation Extracting}, the pylucene is used to conduct paragraphs indexing and searching.
+The maximum number of paragraphs $M$, the maximum number of sentences within each paragraph $L$, the maximum length of each sentence $O$ and the maximum number of span-level explanations $U$ are set to $1/1, 5/15, 20/15$ and $1/1$ for non-diagram/diagram question answering respectively.
+We set the maximum widths $W$ of candidate evidence spans to $2$.
+In \emph{Diagram Representing}, we resize the diagrams to $224$ owing to the different sizes of them in the dataset.
+To obtain $r_2=2048$-dimensional diagram representations, we first train the SimCLR on the diagrams in CK12-QA with default hyper-parameters, and then fine-tune the pre-trained model by the task-specific supervision (TQA).
+In \emph{Answer Predicting}, the $\mathrm{MLPc}$ (FC($2048$)-ReLU-Dropout($0.2$)-FC($1$)) is used to obtain the candidate answer scores.